 Term life insurance is inexpensive because it is statistically unlikely that the insurance company will have to pay death benefits.
 Most choose a term that expires when they are older and no longer have dependents.

 In Japan, the average life expectancy is over 84 years, and most retire in their middle 60s.
 Because most people retire when they no longer have dependents, life insurance may not be necessary once retired.
-Thus because of Japan’s high life expectancy and young retirement age, insurance companies can provide inexpensive term life insurance policies for people living in Japan.
+Thus because of Japan’s high life expectancy and young retirement age, insurance companies can provide inexpensive term life insurance policies for people living in Japan, even for foreigners.

-Some insurance companies try to upsell complicated policies.
+Some insurance company employees will be incentivized try to and upsell complicated policies.
 These complicated policies can provide unnecessary cover at an unnecessary price.
-Financial planners experienced in insurance can reduce life insurance costs and ensure one receives the correct life cover at a minimal cost.
+Financial planners experienced in insurance can reduce life insurance costs and ensure one receives the correct and sufficient life cover at a minimal cost.

 Permanent life insurance is another option.
 With permanent life insurance, cover continues indefinitely.
 Indefinite cover means the policyholder does not face a term constraint.